 Second Ward Community Revitalization

-Each home repair averages $25,000 in cost.
-Please support our efforts today!
+Each home repair can cost up to $25,000.
+Please support our efforts today and donate!

 Interested in volunteering?
 Fill the application below and make a difference.

 If you’re a homeowner and believe you qualify, please contact our office at (713) 659-2511.

 Types of Repairs

 Professional, licensed contractors replace damaged or leaking roofs.